-For 2017 the blue team in Auckland will train at City Boxing and the red team at Balmoral Lee Gar.
-In Wellington, the red team will train out of Petone Boxing in Lower Hutt and the blue team will train at Wellington Boxing Gym in Kilbirnie.
+For 2018 the blue team in Auckland and the red team will train at Balmoral Lee Gar.
+In Wellington, the red team will train out of Martin Degnan's in Lower Hutt and the blue team will train at Wellington Boxing Gym in Kilbirnie.

 Q: How much does it cost to take part?

-Registration for the previous events was $50, but there are some other things you'll need along the way.
+Registration is $100 for the program, however there are other costs such as your own gloves and protective gear as required and blood tests if you get to fight.
+Thee costs are broken down in the Welcome Pack on the application to become a fighter page. in case you were wondering, $100 works out about $2.38 per gym session for an awesome experience - cool huh?.
 You'll need a pair of 16oz boxing gloves, some hand wraps and a mouth guard, but we'll be working with our sponsors to get you a great deal on those.
 If you get selected to fight you'll also need either a groin guard or a chest protector depending on which bits you need to protect, and also those actually getting in to the ring will need to provide blood serology test results to show you're clear of Hep A/B/C and HIV.
 Please note there are no refunds once you sign up, if you do change your mind and no longer wish to continue your entry fee is considered a donation to the cause.

 Q: Am I guaranteed a fight?